 The FDA also recently warned one UK-based CBD manufacturer for making unproven claims on its website that implied its products could be used to prevent contracting Covid-19.
 Though the company is based in London, its CBD products were also listed for sale in the United States, prompting the FDA to issue its warning.

 Several other companies outside of the cannabis sector have also been warned by the FDA and the Federal Trade Commission (FTC) for similar misleading claims regarding Covid-19.

 FDA warning letters typically give companies a period of time to respond and retract the claims being made with regard to their products, with a failure to correct the violations leading to further legal action.

-Just last week, a California-based CBD firm which ignored FDA warnings about misleading medical claims and dietary supplement labelling has been named in which seeks a temporary restraining order and a preliminary injunction against the business.
+Just last week, a California-based CBD firm which ignored FDA warnings about misleading medical claims and dietary supplement labelling has been named in an FTC complaint which seeks a temporary restraining order and a preliminary injunction against the business.
 The full administrative case from the FTC isn’t scheduled to begin until January 2021.

 In order to avoid FDA warnings, CBD companies are advised not to make any medical claims, expressed or implied, about their products.
 The FDA is currently in the process of exploring pathways to allow for the marketing of CBD as a dietary supplement, but until this is solidified, companies should be sure to comply with the current stipulations of the Federal Food, Drug and Cosmetic Act.